Significant Accounting Policies

 The Company recognizes revenue when it satisfies performance obligations under the terms of its contracts, and transfers control of the product to its customers in an amount that reflects the consideration the Company expects to receive from its customers in exchange for those products.
 This process involves identifying the customer contract, determining the performance obligations in the contract, determining the contract price, allocating the contract price to the distinct performance obligations in the contract, and recognizing revenue when the performance obligations have been satisfied.
 A performance obligation is considered distinct from other obligations in a contract when it (a) provides a benefit to the customer either on its own or together with other resources that are readily available to the customer and (b) is separately identified in the contract.
 The Company considers a performance obligation satisfied once it has transferred control of a product to a customer, which is generally upon shipment as the customer has the ability to direct the use and obtain the benefit of the product.

 Prior to the Merger, the Company’s primary sources of revenue are product sales from the sale of microOrgan® plates and the performance of preclinical drug testing services using the microOrgan technology.
-Subsequent to the Merger, the Company’s revenues will include vivoPharm’s discovery services, consisting primarily of contract research services focused primarily on unique specialized studies to guide drug discovery.
+Subsequent to the Merger, the Company’s revenues include vivoPharm’s discovery services, consisting of contract research services focused primarily on unique specialized studies to guide the determination of efficacy and safety in drug discovery.
 The Company does not act as an agent in any of its revenue arrangements.

 For product contracts, revenue is recognized at a point-in-time upon delivery to the customer.
 Product contracts with customers generally state the terms of the sale, including the quantity and price of each product purchased.
 Payment terms and conditions may vary by contract, although terms generally include a requirement of payment within a range of 30 to 90 days after the performance obligation has been satisfied.
 As a result, the contracts do not include a significant financing component.
 In addition, contacts typically do not contain variable consideration as the contracts include stated prices.
 The Company provides assurance-type warranties on all of its products, which are not separate performance obligations.